-Al is Agricom's Senior Agronomist and Product Development Specialist and with almost 30 years in the industry, has a wealth of practical knowledge and experience in all things agronomy.
+Al is Agricom's Product Development Manager and with experience as a senior agronomist with almost 30 years in the industry, has a wealth of practical knowledge and experience in all things agronomy.
 Having provided agronomic support throughout New Zealand, Australia and South America, Al has first-hand knowledge of most forage plants in most environments and situations.
 For a practical, down-to-earth view on a range of relevant topics, Al's worth a listen.